MFlisar/Lumberjack/README.md

 	implementation 'com.github.MFlisar.Lumberjack:lumberjack-library:<LATEST-VERSION>'
     // modules (OPTIONAL)
     implementation 'com.github.MFlisar.Lumberjack:lumberjack-filelogger:<LATEST-VERSION>'
+    implementation 'com.github.MFlisar.Lumberjack:lumberjack-feedback:<LATEST-VERSION>'

     // Wrapper for java => will provide a class `L2` with all the functions from `L` but without the inlining feature because this is not possible in java
     // can be used to use Lumberjack in mixed java and kotlin projects
+	// of course you can always use the lambda functions in java as well, but the L2 calls are shorter:
+	// JAVA Code: L2.d("Test") vs. L.INSTANCE.d(() -> "Test")
     // implementation 'com.github.MFlisar.Lumberjack:lumberjack-java-wrapper:<LATEST-VERSION>'
 }
 ```